A story of Earl Thomas, a fur hat and a group of die-hard Russian Seahawks fans

 That’s where Boris Khodok and the Russian Sea Hawkers come in.

 The group consists of Seahawk fans from Russia, Ukraine, Belarus, Kazakhstan, the Baltic states, Germany and the Czech Republic.
-They communicate via Russian social media, and have one undying commonality: their love for Seahawks football.
+They communicate via Russian social media, watch games together at 4 a.m. in Moscow and have one undying commonality: their love for Seahawks football.

-Khodok, the group’s president, says they had recognized an opportunity to present Thomas with a gift, as one of the group member’s brothers works closely with Thomas.
+Khodok, the group’s president, says they had recognized an opportunity to present Thomas with a gift, as one of the group member’s friends works closely with Thomas.
 With just days to decide and create a gift, the group acted swiftly.

 They first wanted to present Thomas with a painted matryoshka doll (Russian nesting doll), but that would have taken too long.
 So the group settled on a hat, with a special logo and encryption.
 The Seahawkers got to work, crowdsourcing to fund the project, and collaborating to finish the wool and leather Russian military hat with ear flaps and its special logo.